Why Your Heart Rate Stays Highβ€”And Why Spiking It Beats Endless Zone 2

 • How it lowers HR: A heart pumping 80 mL per beat needs fewer beats than one pumping 60 mL at the same pace.

-Best stimulus: Intervals at about 80 to 95 percent of max HR or an RPE of 8 to 9 (very hard effort).
+Best stimulus: Time spent at VO2 Max (High Intensity).
+Intervals at about 80 to 95 percent of max HR or an RPE of 8 to 9 (very hard effort).

 3. Structural Remodeling (Slow)